-Those at the highest risk for lung cancer are ages 55-80 who are current or former smokers with a 30 or more pack year history.
+Those at the highest risk for lung cancer are ages 55-80 who are current or former smokers with a 30 or more pack-year history (Pack-year history = number of packs per day X the number of years smoked).

 Additional criteria for those at high risk include people who are 50-54 with a 20 pack-year history AND a history of one or more of the following:

 Nuclear medicine scans use a radioactive substance to see structures and functions inside your body.
-It is the opposite of x-ray, in that a small amount of radioactive drug is injected and collects in the body area to be studied.
+It is the opposite of an x-ray, in that a small amount of radioactive drug is injected and collects in the body area to be studied.
 A gamma camera is then used to image the area, and a computer processes the information.
-Nuclear medicine scans help doctors detect tumors, fractures and issues in the gall bladder, thyroid, lungs, kidneys, liver, heart, bones and more.
+Nuclear medicine scans help doctors detect tumors, fractures, and issues in the gall bladder, thyroid, lungs, kidneys, liver, heart, bones, and more.